-At first, it can be tricky to put all elements and colors together, but with practice and intuition it all falls into place.
+At first, it can be tricky to put all elements and colors together, but with practice and using your intuition as guidance, it all falls into place.
 Besides the obvious benefits you can get, it can be a lot of fun!

-The ABC of Feng Shui by Debra Jarvis, presents many concepts with simplicity straight from her years of personal study and consultations, and provides plenty of tips -especially for beginners- so you can get the benefits of the Art of Placement in
+The “Fast Feng Shui: 9 Simple Principles for Transforming Your Life by Energizing Your Home” by Stephanie Roberts, presents many concepts with simplicity straight from her years of personal study and consultations, and provides plenty of tips -especially for beginners- so you can get the benefits of the Art of Placement in your living spaces.